A Guide to Careers in Medical Communications

 Other transferable skills that can set you up for a successful move from academia – or another career – into medical communications include:

 - Digital skills

 Above all, however, entry-level candidates should have excellent communication skills, as well as the enthusiasm and commitment to develop a career in medical communications.
 You need to show you have researched the sector and the agency you are looking to join, giving them confidence in your credibility as a candidate.

 Start your career in medical communications

-If you’re interested in pursuing a career in medical communications, don’t hesitate to contact us at [email protected] attaching a CV and examples of written work where appropriate.
+If you’re interested in pursuing a career in medical communications, don’t hesitate to visit our Careers page and get in contact – attaching a CV and examples of written work where appropriate.